 Data are collected directly from survey respondents.

-Data are collected each month from survey respondents using a mail-out / mail-back process.
+Data are collected each month from survey respondents using an electronic questionnaire.
+A link to the questionnaire is sent to respondents through e-mail, once completed the respondent submits the data electronically.
 Data capture and preliminary editing are performed simultaneously to ensure validity of the data.
 Businesses from whom no response has been received or whose data may contain errors are followed-up by telephone or fax.